siakaramalegos/sia.codes-eleventy/src/posts/webmentions-eleventy-in-depth.md

 They are a cool tool for enabling social interactions when you host your own content.
 Max Böck wrote an excellent post, [Static Indieweb pt2: Using Webmentions](https://mxb.dev/blog/using-webmentions-on-static-sites/), which walks through his implementation.
 He also created an Eleventy starter, [eleventy-webmentions](https://github.com/maxboeck/eleventy-webmentions), which is a basic starter template with webmentions support.

 So why am I writing this post?
 Sadly, I started with the [eleventy-base-blog](https://github.com/11ty/eleventy-base-blog), and didn't notice the [eleventy-webmentions](https://github.com/maxboeck/eleventy-webmentions) starter until after I had already built my site.
 I also struggled to fully build out the functionality, partly because I'm still an Eleventy n00b.
 So I wanted to share the detailed steps I used in the hopes that it will help more of you join the Indie Web.

+<aside><strong>Prefer to learn by video?</strong> I recently gave a <a href="/posts/webmentions-eleventy-talk/">lightning talk</a> at Jamstack Toronto about the concepts behind Webmentions and adding them to an Eleveny project.
+Check out <a href="/posts/webmentions-eleventy-talk/">the recording</a>.</aside>

 The perspective of this post is adding webmentions to an Eleventy site after the fact.
 The files, folders, and config architecture match the `eleventy-base-blog`, but you can likely use this as a starting point for any Eleventy site.
 Make sure you watch out for spots where your analogous architecture may be different.